vosmann/stups-cassandra/README.md

     | ApplicationId  | The application id according to yourturn                         | stups-cassandra     |
     +----------------+------------------------------------------------------------------+---------------------+

+### EtcdDomain

 The only mandatory parameter is the ``EtcdDomain``.
-The Cassandra cluster will bootstrap one node at a time carefully registering a reasonable amount of seed nodes.
+The Cassandra cluster will bootstrap one node at a time, carefully registering a reasonable amount of seed nodes.
 Such registrarion and the required distributed locking is done using etcd.
 If you followed the instructions from [Spilo](http://spilo.readthedocs.org/en/latest/user-guide/deploy_etcd/) you'll have an Etcd domain similar to etcd.<my-team-name>.<domain>.
 This is the value you need to specify here.

-All the remaining parameters have defaults and you don't need to override them unless you want to.
+All the remaining parameters have defaults and you don't need to override them, unless you want to.

+### ClusterSize

-The default cluster size is 3 nodes which will elect one of them as the single seed node in the cluster.
+The default cluster size is 3 nodes.
+With this setting there will be a single seed node in the cluster.
 For such a modest cluster this can be considered acceptable.
 If you increase the cluster size to anything bigger than 3 nodes it will elect 3 nodes to become seeds nodes.
+You define the cluster size using the ``ClusterSize`` parameter.

+### ImageVersion

-This appliance will be kept in sync with the latest Docker image deployed to STUPS Open Source Docker Registry (os-registry.stups.zalan.do).
-You can still override this version to some other existing image if you need to, using the ``ImageVersion`` parameter.
+This appliance will be kept in sync with the latest Docker image deployed to the STUPS Open Source Docker Registry (os-registry.stups.zalan.do).
+You can still override the image version to some other version using the ``ImageVersion`` parameter.

+### OpsCenterIp

 If you want to manually specify the IP address of your existing Opscenter installation you can do so by specifying the ``OpsCenterIp`` parameter.
 If you